With age comes wisdom. Specifically, wisdom teeth.

 - Wisdom teeth that haven’t come in properly, which can make it difficult to floss between the wisdom teeth and the molars next to them.

 - Wisdom teeth that have partially come through can give bacteria a place to enter the gums and create a place for infection to occur.
-This may also cause pain, swelling and stiffness in your jaw.
+This may also lead to pain, swelling and stiffness in your jaw.

-- Wisdom teeth that don’t have room to come through can cause your neighboring teeth to be crowded or damaged.
+- Wisdom teeth that don’t have room to come through are thought by some to crowd or damage neighboring teeth.

 - A wisdom tooth that is impacted can form a cyst on or near the impacted tooth.
 This could damage the roots of nearby teeth or destroy the bone that supports your teeth.